sebpretzer/pyticktick/docs/explanations/ticktick_api/two_apis.md

 ### API V2

-The unofficial API does not have an formal name, but we refer to it as _API V2_, given the URL starts with `api.ticktick.com/api/v2/`.
+The unofficial API does not have a formal name, but we refer to it as _API V2_, given the URL starts with `api.ticktick.com/api/v2/`.
 This API is undocumented, so the information provided in this documentation is based on other projects' efforts to reverse-engineer the API, as well as our own observations, and may not be entirely accurate.
 This is the API that the TickTick web app uses to communicate with the TickTick servers, so anything you can do in the web app, you can do with this API.

 ## Why support two APIs?